 - If you should break something, please don't hide it, let us know so we can fix it for the next guest.
 There's nothing worse than discovering a busted somethingorother and not having enough time to set it straight for our next clients.
 Thanks a lot. - Quiet hours in the house (and in Prague for that matter) are 10 PM (2200) until 6 AM (0600).
-Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box next to the microwave.
-Open it up and flip up the breaker which has gone down. - The temperature is set by a thermostat and should already be adjusted for a comfortable temperature year-round.
+Please keep it down during those hours so as not to disturb the residents in the house. - If any of the power decides to cut out, there's a fuse box in the kitchen in a brown box on the wall opposite the toilet, if a fuse switch is down, it's off.
+Push it back up to reset the circuit. - Please don't pour coffee grounds down the kitchen sink drain, it's better to put 'em in the garbage.